Alice Lake, BC - April 4th

 Spectators: Spectators are welcome.
 Spectators who cheer will be rewarded with smiles.

-Awards & Prizes: All finishers of the 3K, Sport, and Enduro events will be awarded with a finisher swag item.
-Finisher medals can be pre-purchased through Race Roster or on site while supplies last.
 Awards ceremony will be held once results are compiled following the completion of all competitors.
-Awards are given to the top three finishers in each gender in each age category in each distance category, as well as the top three male and female finishers overall.
-All awards must be picked up at the race and will not be mailed.
+Medals are awarded to the top three finishers in each gender in each age category in each distance category, as well as the top three male and female finishers overall.
+All swag and awards must be picked up at the race and will not be mailed.

 Age group and overall awards will be awarded to the top three finishers in each gender, in each age category, in each timed distance category once results are tabulated.
 All awards must be picked up at the race.
 Awards will not be mailed or held for a future event.